joe-p/Claimable-ASA-PoC/ARC-XXXX-draft.md

 To claim an ASA the following trasnaction group MUST be sent.

+1. Application Call
+   1. From: claimer
+   2. AppID: Mainnet ID or Testnet ID, depending on which network the trasnaction is taking place on
+   3. Accounts: claimable account
+   4. Assets: ASA being claimed
-1. Asset transfer
+2. Asset transfer
    1. From: claimable account
    2. To: claimer
    3. Amount: 0
    4. Close Asset To: claimer
-2. Pay transaction
+3. Pay transaction
    1. From: claimable account
    2. To: ASA creator
    3. Amount: 2*MBR
    4. Close Asset To: Creator if claimable account balance is exactly 2*MBR.
 Otherwise zero address
-3. Application Call
-   1. From: claimer
-   2. AppID: Mainnet ID or Testnet ID, depending on which network the trasnaction is taking place on
-   3. Accounts: claimable account, ASA creator
-   4. Assets: ASA being claimed

 ## Rationale